tonytvo/blog-generator/content/blog/security-analysis-summary/index.md

 "Whatever benefits a business benefits its owners, provided the benefit is not conferred upon the corporation at the expense of the stockholders."

 "Very frequently, the market’s appraisals are based on mob psychology, on faulty reasoning and on the most superficial examination of inadequate information."

+- *quantitative data is useful only to the extent that's supported by a qualitative survey of the enterprise*

 # References
 - [novelinvestor summary](https://novelinvestor.com/notes/buffett-partnership-letters-by-warren-buffett/)